 PMO as a service is a more cost-effective way to oversee multiple projects than having to maintain a full-time, in-house PMO.
 The key considerations in deciding between the two are scale, cost and value.

-Using an in-house PMO means the creation of a group within the organization.
-This group is designed to help projects by providing support and ensuring best practices are met.
+Using an in-house PMO means the creation of a functional department within the organization.
+This group is designed to help projects by providing support, ensuring best practices are met and benefits are obtained from projects, programs and portfolios.
 The level of control and influence a PMO has over projects depends on the type of PMO.
 There are five types: supportive, which is low-level; controlling, focused on standards and practices; directive, which provides resources and support; centralized, which has decision-making authority; and departmental, supporting specific departments or business units.

 Benefits of PMO as a Service